sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 I performed several descriptive analyses on the data, with a focus on the broad features of the distribution of drug listings e.g., country of origin, product type, and pricing.

 For example, by sourcing where individual listings were 'Shipped From', we can illustrate the distribution of listings by country of origin.
-Perhaps not surprisingly, the USA accounts for a large proportion of individual listings (just under 30%), with several European countries also accounting for sizeable portions of the overall market listings:
+Perhaps not surprisingly, the USA accounts for a large proportion of individual listings (just under 30%), with several European countries also accounting for sizeable portions of the overall market listings (analysis below performed on data from the Evolution website):

 ![Listings origin]({{ site.baseurl }}/images/figure1.png "Listings origin")